BOTOX COSMETIC PP

 Indications for BOTOX COSMETIC:

-Temporary improvement in the appearance of moderate-to-severe glabellar lines associated with corrugator and/or procerus muscle activity and moderate-to-severe lateral canthal lines associated with orbicularis oculi activity.
+Temporary improvement in the appearance of moderate-to-severe glabellar lines associated with corrugator and/or procerus muscle activity, moderate-to-severe lateral canthal lines associated with orbicularis oculi activity, and moderate-to-severe forehead lines associated with frontalis muscle activity.

 Should be administered and managed by experienced physicians.
-Max cumulative dose: 360 Units in a 3-month interval.
-Glabellar: avoid inj near the levator palpebrae superioris or closer than 1cm above central eyebrow.
-Give 4 Units/0.1mL IM into each of 5 sites (2 in each corrugator muscle and 1 in the procerus muscle); total of 20 Units/0.5mL per treatment session.
-Lateral canthal: give 4 Units/0.1mL IM into 3 sites per side (6 total inj points) in the lateral orbicularis muscle; total of 24 Units/0.6mL per treatment session.
-Simultaneous treatment of glabellar and lateral canthal lines: total of 44 Units per session.
+Max cumulative dose: 400 Units in a 3-month interval.
+Glabellar (avoid inj near the levator palpebrae superioris or closer than 1cm above central eyebrow): give 4 Units/0.1mL IM into each of 5 sites (2 in each corrugator muscle and 1 in the procerus muscle); total of 20 Units/0.5mL per treatment session.
+Lateral canthal: give 4 Units/0.1mL IM into 3 sites per side (6 total inj points) in the lateral orbicularis muscle; total of 24 Units/0.6mL per session; for simultaneous treatment w. glabellar lines: total of 44 Units.
+Forehead (treat in conjunction with glabellar lines to minimize brow ptosis): give 4 Units/0.1mL into 5 sites in the frontalis muscle (total of 20 Units/0.5mL) + glabellar (total of 20 Units/0.5mL) for a complete total of 40 Units/1mL per session.
+Simultaneous treatment (forehead, glabellar, and lateral canthal lines): total of 64 Units per session.
 Repeat treatments more frequently than every 3 months: not evaluated.

 <18yrs: not established.